zurilg/Scrabble/README.md

 # Usage

-Download and decompress zip file containing source and executable file of Scrabble.
+Download and extract zip file containing source and executable file of Scrabble.
 Run the JAR file.

 ## Player setup: